The Bahamas–Mexico relations

-Diplomatic relations exist between the Commonwealth of the Bahamas and the United Mexican States.
-Both nations are members of the Association of Caribbean States, Organization of American States and the United Nations.
+The nations of The Bahamas and Mexico established diplomatic relations in 1974.
+Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States and the United Nations.

 History

 The Bahamas and Mexico established diplomatic relations on 24 January 1974.
 Relations between both nations are limited and have taken place primarily in multilateral forums.
-In May 1992, Mexican Foreign Minister Fernando Solana paid a visit to the Bahamas to attend the 22nd General Assembly of the Organization of American States.
+In May 1992, Mexican Foreign Minister Fernando Solana paid a visit to The Bahamas to attend the 22nd General Assembly of the Organization of American States.
 In July 2001, Mexican President Vicente Fox paid a visit to Nassau to attend the Caribbean Community summit.
 In 2002, Bahamian Prime Minister Hubert Ingraham paid a visit to Mexico to attend the Monterrey Consensus in the Mexican city of Monterrey.

 In April 2014, Bahamian Prime Minister Perry Christie paid a visit to Mérida, Mexico to attend the Caribbean Community summit.
 While in Mexico, Prime Minister Christie met with Mexican President Enrique Peña Nieto and both leaders discussed their desire for the advancement of relations between both nations given its Caribbean connection and ongoing partnership both within the bilateral and multilateral contexts.

 In June 2017, Bahamian Foreign Minister Darren Henfield paid a visit to Cancún to attend the 47th General Assembly of the Organization of American States.

-Each year, the Mexican government offers scholarships for nationals of the Bahamas to study postgraduate studies at Mexican higher education institutions.
+In 2024, both nations celebrated 50 years of diplomatic relations.